 Don't underestimate or exaggerate your injuries or damage to the vehicle.
 Follow your insurance carrier's instructions regarding how to proceed.
 Do not talk to the insurance adjuster for other parties involved in the accident.

-The other driver’s insurance company may offer you a quick settlement to make your claim go away.
+The other driver's insurance company may offer you a quick settlement to make your claim go away.
 They might also intimidate you or play hardball to minimize your claim.
 This is not how you get the best possible injury settlement available.

-However, an offer that is made too quickly cannot be accurate because you don’t even know what costs you’re going to face yet.
+An offer that is made too quickly cannot be accurate because you don't even know what costs you're going to face yet.
 Settling the claim quickly and cheaply is beneficial for the insurance company, but not for you.
-Do not sign any agreements the insurance company’s representative presents to you.
+Do not sign any agreements the insurance company's representative presents to you.

 You could be signing your rights away and be left with no claim to pursue.

 There are several great reasons to hire a car accident lawyer after a collision in which you sustain injuries.
 The decisions you make after an injury car accident can affect the compensation you receive and potentially, your long-term financial well-being.
 Those who have suffered injuries in Orange County can call us at (714) 898-4444 to obtain a free consultation, avoid common mistakes, and obtain more information about pursuing your legal rights.

 We've helped recover over $1 Billion for California injury victims.
 Call us today or send us an email to receive assistance from legal professionals ready and willing to help.